drevops/vortex/.drevops/docs/content/workflows/variables.md

 Multiple names can be specified as a comma-separated list of email addresses<br />with optional names in the format "email|name".<br />Example: "to1@example.com|Jane Doe, to2@example.com|John Doe"

-Default value: `UNDEFINED`
+Default value: `webmaster@your-site-url.example`

 Defined in: `.env`

 ### `DREVOPS_NPM_VERBOSE`

-Print debug information from NPM install.
+Print output from NPM install.

 Default value: `UNDEFINED`

 Defined in: `.env`

-### `DREVOPS_PRODUCTION_BRANCH`

-Dedicated branch to identify production environment.

-Default value: `main`

-Defined in: `.env`

 ### `DREVOPS_PROJECT`

+Project name.

-Project name.<br />Drives internal naming within the codebase.<br />Does not affect the names of containers and development URL - those depend on<br />the project directory and can be overridden with COMPOSE_PROJECT_NAME.
+Drives internal naming within the codebase.<br />Does not affect the names of containers and development URL - those depend on<br />the project directory and can be overridden with [`$COMPOSE_PROJECT_NAME`](#COMPOSE_PROJECT_NAME).

 Default value: `your_site`